Royal Flying Doctor Service

 |

-Explore the Outback on Foot Alice Springs is perfect for walkers with its compact size and flat terrain.
+Alice Springs is perfect for walkers with its compact size and flat terrain.
 Places to visit are the historical Telegraph Station, dating back to 1872.
 Closer to the city are the Olive Pink Botanic Gardens with over 250 native plant species (including a display of traditional medicinal plants), plus native animals such as the black-footed rock wallaby and western bowerbirds.

 |